 After sharing such an awesome dinner with Lyssa, it should come as absolutely no surprise to anyone that we got lost trying to get back to the resort.
 My GPS unit wasn't able to plot a return course, probably due to the mountain roads not being mapped all that wall.
 In fact, it lead to a freakout in the parking lot of a K-Mart across the highway from Milan until Lyssa figured out a return course to route I-64, which then is a straight shot back to the resort, more or less.

-Note to self: update the Tom-Tom's database of maps soon.
+Note to self: update the Tom-Tom's map database.

 On Tuesday night Lyssa and I had to forego a relaxing night at home to recuperate because we had tickets to see Who Killed Amanda Palmer? at the 9:30 Club.
 If you're not a fan of the Dresden Dolls, this is a rather macabre side project of Amanda Palmer, who is one half of the Dresden Dolls, in which a heavily fictionalized version of her has been killed in an unspecified but gruesome manner by persons unknown, which somehow lead to many urban legends being told about the ways and means because nobody really knew what had happened or why...
 At any rate, it was also an early show (1800 EST5EDT) so I had to race home from work, change, and then snarf down a sandwich while Lyssa got ready.
 Unfortunately, Laurelinde wasn't able to go with us, but Rialian happened to be in town so we gave him the spare ticket.